mbradle/docker_single_zone/README.md

 # Steps to build with a different master.h file.

-First, it's useful to prune any unused or stopped containers by typing:
+First, it's useful to prune any dangling containers by typing:

-**docker system prune -a**
+**docker system prune**

 Next, download the default *master.h* to the *$PWD* directory.
 Type: